 Sometimes it becomes clear in our work with clients that a business does have the wrong people in marketing roles.
 In these scenarios, we help companies make thoughtful changes and hire employees who are a better fit.

 However, we’re firm believers that people will do good work when empowered with the proper support, resources, and tools.
 More often than not, lack of strategic guidance, systems of accountability, and adequate resourcing set marketers up for failure.
 Not lack of loyalty, commitment, or skill.
 No marketer, regardless of their experience, can know and do everything.
 Every marketer needs access to mentorship, continued education, and fresh perspectives.
-It’s okay not to have all of the answers in-house, and it’s exactly why we started Authentic Brand.
+It’s okay not to have all of the answers in-house, and it’s exactly why we started Authentic.

-Authentic Brand helps growing businesses move their marketing teams forward with clarity and confidence.
+Authentic helps growing businesses move their marketing teams forward with clarity and confidence.
 Did you see your business in one of the scenarios we detailed above?
-Let’s chat about how Authentic Brand can best support you.
+Let’s chat about how Authentic can best support you.

 - Closing Time podcast featuring Jennifer Zick - November 16, 2023

 - How Authentic Fractional CMOs™ build maturity in growing organizations - November 13, 2023

 - Authentic Recognized on the Minneapolis / St. Paul Business Journal’s Fast 50 List - October 30, 2023